mmu-webdesign/IWD-web-term2/rwd-marking-options.md

 * Code is in place and works correctly.
 You have added further code or modified it successfully to fit your website.

 ## Overall technical implementation

+This includes file naming and folders.
+Marked by viewing submission files

 * There is no folders structure to your site.
 * Files and folders are totally disorganised and some may be missing.